zchengchen/buffer-over-write-detection-by-AI/README.md

-# GPT-4o for Out-of-Bounds Write detection, PoV and patches Generation
+# GPT-4o for vulnerability detection, PoV and patches Generation
 ## Build
 You should build CP before running py scripts.
 ```Bash